BirjuVachhani/adaptive_theme/README.md

 );
 ```

 ## Get ThemeMode at App Start

-When you change your theme, next app run won't be able to pick the most recent theme directly before
-rendering with default 1 time.
-This is because at time of initialization, we cannot run async code
-to get previous theme mode.
-However it can be avoided if you make your `main()` method async and
-load previous theme mode asynchonously.
+When you change your theme, next app run won't be able to pick the most recent theme directly before rendering with default theme first time.
+This is because at time of initialization, we cannot run async code to get previous theme mode.
+However it can be avoided if you make your `main()` method async and load previous theme mode asynchonously.
 Below example shows how it can be done.

 ```dart
 void main() async {